kevinmartinjos/lonesword.github.io/_posts/2017-12-10-django-self-code-review-for-dummies.md

 	banana = Banana.objects.get(id=3)
 	```

-	What you wanted was a banana, but what you got was a gorilla holding the banana with the tree it was sitting on along with the entire fricking jungle.
+	What you wanted was a banana, but what you got was a gorilla holding the banana with the tree it was sitting on along with the entire fricking jungle (thanks, Joe Armstrong for the quote).
 Not cool.

 	What you *can* do instead is:
 	```py